pnnl/memgaze/README-notes.md

   - paper:
     - overhead results: do not collect call graph???

-    - exclusive aggregated view
+    - exclusive aggreagation/metics for all functions
-    - inclusive trace for f: all accesses between first/last instantiation of f
+    - inclusive trace for function f: all accesses between first/last instantiation of f
-    - exclusive trace for f: accesses for first/last instantiation of f
+    - exclusive trace function f: accesses for first/last instantiation of f

     - analyze parallelism: single vs. multi-thread runs for minivite